Est.2010

 • Focus your LinkedIn profile around your future goals, not just your past roles.
 Update your headline and summary accordingly.

-• Remember: all Learning People students get free lifetime access to our Career Services team, including 1:1 CV and LinkedIn support.
+• Remember: all Learning People students get free lifetime access to our Career Services team, including one-to-one CV and LinkedIn support.

 6. Apply!
 Prepare to Talk About Your Career Change in Interviews

-Once your CV and LinkedIn are ready, it’s time to start applying.
-But as a career changer, interviews will feel a bit different.
+Once your resume and LinkedIn are ready, it’s time to start applying.
+But as someone changing careers, interviews will feel a bit different.

 You’ll likely be asked why you’re switching industries, what makes you a good fit, and whether you’re really committed to starting over in a new field.